SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style_yaml.md

 ---
 id: coding_style_yaml
-title: Interview files (YAML)
+title: Interview files
-sidebar_label: Interview files (YAML)
+sidebar_label: Interview files
 slug: /coding_style_guide/yaml
 ---

 Docassemble interviews are written in [YAML](https://suffolklitlab.org/legal-tech-class/docs/yaml).

+They may also contain:

+* template files
+* images
+* css
+* javascript
+* data sources in CSV, XLSX, or JSON format

-Keeping your YAML files neat and organized can help other developers understand your code.
+Keeping your files neat and organized can help other developers understand your code.

 ## Use Python conventions for variable names and Python code in your YAML files